brotherhoodMonk/gyan/rct.md

 ===
 Lifecycle-
-Flow
-constructor
-UNSAFE_componentWillMount
-render
-componentDidMount
-shouldComponentUpdate
-UNSAFE_componentWillUpdate
-getSnapshotBeforeUpdate
-renders
-componentDidUpdate
-UNSAFE_componentWillReceiveProps

-These lifecycle methods have often been misunderstood and subtly misused; furthermore, we anticipate that their potential misuse may be more problematic with async rendering.
-Because of this, we will be adding an “UNSAFE_” prefix to these lifecycles in an upcoming release.
-(Here, “unsafe” refers not to security but instead conveys that code using these lifecycles will be more likely
-     to have bugs in future versions of React, especially once async rendering is enabled.)

 Initialization: This is the stage where the component is constructed with the given Props and default state.
 This is done in the constructor of a Component Class. constructor()